Crescent Park (defunct amusement park): 20th century

-In 1910, Looff moved to Long Beach, California and established a second factory there.
+In 1910, Looff moved to Long Beach, California, and established a second factory there.
 His son Charles Jr. and daughter Helen managed the company's Crescent Park operations after their father left.

-Charles Looff Jr. oversaw several renovations to the park, including the construction in 1914 of a new shore dinner hall on the banks of the Bay capable of seating 2000 patrons.
+Charles Looff Jr. oversaw renovations to the park, including the construction in 1914 of a new shore dinner hall on the banks of the Bay, capable of seating 2000 patrons.
 Looff Jr. then opened up the floor plan of the Alhambra Ballroom by installing massive beams in the roof and removing all the interior columns.
 In 1916, he built a 150' excursion boat named the Miss Looff after his younger sister who had been killed in a trolley accident in New York.
 In 1920, he purchased the park from the Hope Land Company and operated it until his death in 1925.

 In 1922, Looff Jr. began to operate a radio station, WKAD, on the park grounds.
 Following his death three years later, Beacon Manufacturing Company purchased the park after his estate defaulted on mortgage payments.

 The park was damaged by the 1938 New England Hurricane, with the pier and Comet roller coaster sustaining the most damage.
 Both were subsequently rebuilt.
 In 1951, the park was purchased by a group of park concessionaires led by Arthur R. Simmons and Frederick McCusker for $329,390.
 Many improvements were made during the next 15 years.
-New rides, such as the Flying fish (Wild Mouse), the Satellite (Roundup), a Turnpike Ride, an 1860s Train Ride and a Sky Ride were added, food operations were improved, and free entertainment was offered to the public.
+New rides, such as the Flying Fish (Wild Mouse), the Satellite (Roundup), a Turnpike Ride, an 1860s Train Ride, and a Sky Ride were added, food operations were improved, and free entertainment was offered to the public.

-The park exchanged hands again in 1966, when it was bought by three Providence investors, Melvin Berry, Max Sugarman and Joe Paolino Sr. Three years after the purchase, on September 2, 1969, the Alhambra Ballroom burned down.
+The park exchanged hands again in 1966, when it was bought by three Providence investors, Melvin Berry, Max Sugarman, and Joe Paolino Sr. Three years after the purchase, on September 2, 1969, the Alhambra Ballroom burned down.

 Final years (1975-1979)

 In 1975, the park's ownership group, Crescent Park Recreation Corporation, filed for Chapter 11 bankruptcy.
-HNC Real Estates Investors, a REIT affiliated with The Hartford National Bank, took over the park, and operated the park during 1976 and 1977 until zoning could be changed and a buyer was located.
+HNC Real Estate Investors, a REIT affiliated with The Hartford National Bank, took over the park and operated the park during 1976 and 1977 until zoning could be changed and a buyer was located.

-Concern over the future of the park's carousel grew during rumours that the park would be closed and auctioned off.
+Concern over the future of the park's carousel grew during rumors that the park would be closed and auctioned off.
 That year, the "Save Our Carousel Committee" was formed by several Riverside residents, who, after a long legal battle, successfully saved the carousel.
 The park closed permanently after the 1977 season.

 In 1979, the Crescent Park property and rides, except the carousel, were sold at auction.